jhnbyrn/951-KLR-PAGES/dme_crank_sensor_hardware.md

 You might guess that the point where the pulse crosses zero volts on the way down is the exact moment that the object being sensed is closest to the sensor, and you'd be right.

 So ideally we want a circuit that produces a clear digital pulse every time the raw sensor signal crosses the zero-volt line.
 The type of circuit that does that is called a zero-cross detector.
+See the [MAX9924 series](https://www.analog.com/media/en/technical-documentation/data-sheets/MAX9924-MAX9927.pdf) for some great info on these.

-For some reason (possibly due to signal noise concerns) the DME's circuitry does something a litle different.
+For some reason (possibly due to signal noise concerns) the DME's circuitry does something a little different.
 It uses an *adaptive peak threshold*, which triggers the digital pulse when the raw signal reaches around 40% of it's peak.
 How does it know how high the peak will be if it hasn't happened yet?
 It uses the value of the previous peak (or maybe an average of a few previous peaks).

 The result of this is that the digital pulse appears before the sensor is perfectly lined up, so there is an offset between the pulse and the zero crossing point.
 But because the ramp-up of the raw signal is very close to a straight line, the offset comes out to a pretty much constant angle of around 1.35 flywheel teeth, or 3.7 degrees.
 Here's a scope capture of the raw signals next to their digitized counterparts